renatoathaydes/dartle_c/README.md

 > The `:` before the argument to the `compileC` task is necessary because otherwise
 > Dartle uses the argument instead of passing it on to the task.

+Notice that Dartle allows calling tasks by typing only their partial names, so for example, the `compileC` task can be run by typing `dcc comp` or `dcc coC`.
+To run `linkC`, if no extra tasks are added, requires only `dcc l` (as no other tasks start with an `l`).

 Useful options: